-Financial management is complicated.
-In this training, we have only touched on the key points.
-There is also detailed training on financial management for the BOM.
-The financial management training is written as a manual so that future BOM members can read it and understand what to do.
+Financial management is not easy.
+Tell everyone that there is training on financial management for the BOM.
+The financial management training covers financial planning, financial control, financial monitoring, and financial reporting.
+It is written as a manual so that future BOM members can also read it and understand what to do.